willquill/k8s-cluster/README.md

 # k8s-cluster

-Deployment instructions for creating a Kubernetes cluster using Kubic
+Deployment instructions for creating a Kubernetes cluster using Rocky Linux 8.
+See other branches for other OSes.

 ## Architecture